wavingtide/programming-knowledge-hub/environment-setup/mac/mac_setup.md

 Go to *Siri & Spotlight*, uncheck *Contacts*, *Events & Reminders*, *Mail & Messages*, *Siri Suggestions*

 ## Configure security
-*(This is based on Macbook Air with M2 chip and MacOS Venture 13.3, different MacOS version might store the settings at different places, you can always use Spotlight Search to find what you want)*
 - Create another admin user account (in case the primary account get hacked)
 - Safari
   - Go to *Safari -> Settings... -> General*, uncheck the option *Open "safe" files after downloading*